stephencwelch/Neural-Networks-For-Audio-Processing/Getting Started.md

 <code>ipython notebook --pylab inline</code>

 The pylab automatically imports useful things like scipy, numpy, matplotlib.
 The inline command makes the plots inline with the notebook, as opposed to popping them out.

+##Editing
+When not editing in the notebook, I recommend Sublime Text: http://www.sublimetext.com/

 ##Github
 Nice summary of fundamentals: https://www.youtube.com/watch?v=0fKg7e37bQE Generally on this project, contributors will fork the repository to make a local copy, edit away, and submit pull requests to merge thier code back in.